 Dance music is the new indie rock.
-With Hot Chip, Justice and MGMT dominating indie playlists, it seems like all those skinny boys are putting down their acoustic guitars in favor of synthesizers (Trend alert!).
-One of the nagging feelings about Boston’s Passion Pit is that they sound dangerously close to being one of those emo bands that picked up a Daft Punk record instead of Sunny Day Real Estate.
-Passion Pit doesn’t have that one degree of cool affectation that bands like Hot Chip (nerd chic), Justice (French!) or Junior Boys (electro permafrost) have that allow them to create dance music with a twinge of irony and still make it, for lack of a better word, cool.
+With Hot Chip, Justice and MGMT dominating indie playlists, it would appear that all the skinny boys are putting down their acoustic guitars in favor of synthesizers (Trend alert!).
+One of the nagging feelings about Boston’s Passion Pit is that they sound dangerously close to being an emo band that picked up a Daft Punk record instead of Sunny Day Real Estate.
+Passion Pit doesn’t have the effortless affectation that bands like Hot Chip (nerd chic), Justice (French!) or Junior Boys (electro permafrost) have that allow them to create dance music with a twinge of irony and still make it, for lack of a better word, cool.
 No, Passion Pit comes at you with full force: keyboards blazing and multi-tracked falsettos; subtlety is not the name of the game here.
 Yet like MGMT (whom they are oft compared to), Passion Pit manages to make these characteristics work in their favor.

 Manners comes on the heels of the much blogged about Chunk of Change EP, with the cute story of being a gift for lead Pit, Michael Angelakos’ girlfriend.
 While Chunk of Change was essentially a one-man-band operation, the Passion Pit on Manners is a full-blown band, a band riding a wave of Internet-induced hype.
 When Chunk of Change was released last summer, “Sleepyhead” single-handedly propelled the EP to buzz worthy status.
 A dizzying spectacle of a single with sped-up soul samples and hooky falsettos, a cross of Animal Collective’s “Summertime Clothes” and MGMT’s “Kids,” “Sleepyhead” makes reappearance on Manners and is easily the best song on the album.
 It’s not hard to see why “Sleepyhead” caught the ears of so many hungry music bloggers: it’s infectious, blissfully melodic and perfectly brash.